United Way of Kern County's Early Childhood Education and Literacy Program

-On February 18th, 2023 at the DoubleTree Hotel, we will host our 9th Annual A Chocolate Affair.
-Last year, with the help from our community, we were able to raise over $65,000 for our education programs.
+On February 18th, 2023 at the DoubleTree Hotel, we hosted our 9th Annual A Chocolate Affair.
+With the help of our community, we were able to raise over $63,000 for our education programs.
+We would like to thank our sponsors, donors, and volunteers for supporting United Way of Kern County.
+Stay tuned for more information regarding our 10th Annual A Chocolate Affair in 2024!

 With the help of our community, we are able to focus on our childhood education programs and literacy initiatives which support low to moderate-income children and families.
 We help parents and caregivers take on the role of being their child’s first teacher by giving them the tools and resources to foster a life-long love of reading, which research shows begin in the home.
 By the age of three, the brain is already 80% developed.
 So, when a child is given a brand-new book in their hands, it is an investment in their future.
 We know that if children have a love for books, it will lead to a love for reading, which will lead to greater academic success down the road.